 Stop Pandemics?
 Start Here.

-Wild and domestic animals have carried viruses and bacteria for millennia
+Wild and domestic animals have carried viruses and bacteria for millennia.

-The legal and illegal wildlife trade, urbanisation and the destruction of wildlife’s natural habitats for agricultural purposes, especially for the intensification of animal farming, are combining to push humans, wildlife and other animals closer than ever before, increasing the risk of new pandemics of animal origin.
+What has changed is the way we humans interact with them.
+The wildlife trade, urbanisation and the destruction of natural habitats for agricultural purposes, especially for the intensification of animal farming, are combining to push humans, wildlife and other animals closer than ever before, increasing the risk of new pandemics of animal origin.

 Rescue centres need your help